 - Genesys queues the interaction until at least one agent with the required skill(s) is available.

-- The agent disconnects the interaction.
+- After dealing with the customer call, the agent disconnects the interaction.

 - The outcome is mapped to an InfoMart attribute (for example, a disposition code or custom key value pair).

 - Optional: The customer is offered a survey.
 The answer to the survey is stored in a third-party system.

 - Optional: Outcome data, such as case management closure, is produced and stored by a third-party application.

 Routing Step 1

 - Using a supported channel and media type, the customer creates an interaction that captures the defined metric outcome.